keysmusician/holbertonschool-interview/README.md

 * [Author](#author)

 ## About
-These are the **interview practice questions** I solved at Holberton School.
+These are the **interview preparation questions** I solved at Holberton School.

 ## Author
 Justin Masayda [@keysmusician](https://github.com/keysmusician)